Chart Color Schemes

 Longford faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.0%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 37.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (28.6%).
+Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 37.7% of residents aged 15+ holding such qualifications - advanced diplomas (9.1%) and certificates (28.6%).
+Currently, 24.6% of the population is actively pursuing formal education.

 Frequently Asked Questions - Education